maksymsagadin/PaintlessDentRemoval-Website/README.md

 ### [Live Site](https://dentdude.vercel.app/)

+## Objective
+The goal of this project was to create a modern, responsive business landing page website that provides a smooth and engaging user experience.

-## Introduction
+## Summary
-Produced a responsive website using React.js that features smooth scrolling NavBar links, animated content on the page as you scroll into view and a Modal window to display content.
-Styled Components were used to style all of the components.
+This project showcases my ability to design and develop modern, responsive websites that provide a smooth and engaging user experience.
+Utilizing React.js, Styled Components, and GraphCMS, I was able to create a responsive business landing page website that features smooth scrolling NavBar links, animated content, and a Modal window for effective content display.
+The integration with GraphCMS allowed for efficient content management, providing a convenient solution for updates and maintenance.